-When a workplace fatality, serious injury or disease happens, the old “normal” life is gone, and it won’t be coming back.
+After a workplace fatality, the old “normal” life is gone, and it won’t be coming back.
 When will life feel normal again?
 What will this “new normal” look like, and how will you get there?
 Following is an excerpt from Audrey Stringer’s book Scaling the Mountain of Grief in which she outlines five steps to work through the challenges and develop a new equilibrium.

 Audrey’s Five ‘A’s

 My foundation for scaling the mountain of grief consists of what I call Audrey’s Five ‘A’s.
 They will help you overcome what I went through and you are no doubt going through in the wake of the loss of your loved one: losses of self, identity, joy, meaning and self-confidence; changes in health, personality and lifestyle; and for some of us, challenges with our physical, emotional and financial lives.
 These are but a few of the things we can find ourselves confronting in the aftermath, and these are the Five ‘A’s that will help steer you through turbulent times.